 Spearfish real estate is some of the most expensive in South Dakota, although Spearfish house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Spearfish isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Spearfish are a mix of both white- and blue-collar jobs.
+Spearfish is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spearfish is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Spearfish who work in office and administrative support (14.46%), sales jobs (11.44%), and management occupations (9.12%).
+There are especially a lot of people living in Spearfish who work in office and administrative support (15.97%), food service (10.87%), and management occupations (10.14%).

-The per capita income in Spearfish in 2010 was $24,569, which is middle income relative to South Dakota and the nation.
-This equates to an annual income of $98,276 for a family of four.
+The per capita income in Spearfish in 2010 was $26,446, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $105,784 for a family of four.
 However, Spearfish contains both very wealthy and poor people as well.

 The people who call Spearfish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spearfish residents report their race to be White, followed by Native American.
-Important ancestries of people in Spearfish include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Spearfish include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Spearfish is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Spanish and French.